 1. HAVE PRE-DRINKS

-There’s very little difference, except the price, between supermarket brands and the more recognisable drinks, especially when you are mixing them with soft drinks.
+A top tip is to remember that there’s very little difference, except the price, between supermarket brands and the more recognisable drinks, especially when you are mixing them with soft drinks.
 Have a few at home and it’ll get you well on your way before you’ve made a big dent in your budget.

 2. HIT THE CLUB EARLY

 Look out for flyers or notices that offer free entry before certain times.
 You’ll save money (usually by arriving just before 11 o clock).
+The best student night outs often get packed and have big queues to get in – so avoid waiting in the cold, grab a seat and get cheaper entry.

 3. THINK LIKE A CELEB